The Balancing Act: Decoding the December 2025 CPI Report

 The latest Employment Situation Summary for September 2025 is finally out—six weeks late due to the U.S. federal government shutdown—and the data paints a picture of a U.S. economy that’s slowing, cooling, and showing signs of strain.

-ECB’s de Guindos Signals Cautious Approach: What This Means for the Euro and Forex Traders
+RBA Signals Uncertainty: What This Means for Forex Traders and the Australian Dollar